POSCO drops $5.3 billion Indian steel mill, keeps main project alive

 In 2010, POSCO signed a preliminary agreement with the Karnataka state government to construct a mill capable of producing 6 million tonnes of steel a year.
 A year earlier it signed a separate steel mill deal with state-run Steel Authority of India Ltd (SAIL) (SAIL.NS).

-The POSCO spokeswoman said the talks with SAIL had “stalled”.
-An Indian steel ministry official who sits on SAIL’s board told Reuters the project was “as good as dead” as the federal government would not heed POSCO’s demand for a controlling stake.

-Will Byun, an analyst at Woori Investment & Securities, said the Odisha project was the only one of POSCO’s Indian ventures that was “gaining steam”.
+Will Byun, an analyst at Woori Investment & Securities, said the Odisha project was the only one of the three that was “gaining steam”.

 “But overseas projects are not easy to do, and it is unlikely that the Odisha steel mill will break ground soon,” he said.